UmaAlebale/ML_Assignement2/README.md

 - Number of features: 30 numeric features
 - Target column: `target`, where 0 = malignant and 1 = benign

-This dataset satisfies the assignment requirement of minimum 12 features and minimum 500 instances.

 ## GitHub Repository Link
-Replace this line after uploading the project folder to GitHub:

 `https://github.com/UmaAlebale/ML_Assignement2`

 ## Live Streamlit App Link
-Replace this line after deploying the repository on Streamlit Community Cloud:

 `https://mlassignement2.streamlit.app/`